+There are a number of listed buildings situated within the character areas of Tonbridge.
 Listed building controls apply to all works affecting a Listed Building.
-The design of new buildings in proximity to historic buildings and the Conservation Area also needs very careful consideration since the setting of a listed building is often an essential part of its character, especially if a garden or grounds have been laid out to complement its design or function.
+The design of new buildings in proximity to historic buildings also needs very careful consideration since the setting of a listed building is often an essential part of its character, especially if a garden or grounds have been laid out to complement its design or function.
 An important aspect of the design process in such situations will be to balance the impact on both the listed building and the character area.